3 ways to get from Yogyakarta to Bali: Cheapest, Fastest, Best

 You’ve come to find out which method is cheapest, which is fastest, and which is best.
 And I deliver.
 Here’s the comparison:

-To the surprise of many, there are a few companies running direct buses between Yogyakarta and Bali.
+A few companies run direct buses between Yogyakarta and Bali.
 There is both a very economical seated bus and a sleeper bus that costs a bit more.

 Difference between Seater and Sleeper buses